 Before sending it we had a long discussion, designed to be as inclusive and respectful as possible.
 In particular, we made a #factcheck Slack room where anyone can contest a factual claim and argue for/against it, then a group of top employees votes on our official opinion.

 On the surface of it this seems to not be so bad, but I do think this actually undermines democracy even when it is done well.
 Imagine that you have a very big company with a large number of employees and you have a situation where the company gets together and votes on some position that the employees are then pressured to follow.
-You cna very quickly see a situation where a small group of people can start to wield far more power than would be acceptable under the one-person-one-vote ideal that much of democracy is built on.
+You can very quickly see a situation where a small group of people can start to wield far more power than would be acceptable under the one-person-one-vote ideal that much of democracy is built on.
 For example imagine a company where there's a group of 51% of the employees who decide to meet in private first to decide on issues then bring whatever decision that they had come up with privately to the larger group unanimously.
 In such a situation those individuals are wielding far more power than anyone not in that caucus.